 **In the U.S., we have potato starch which is pure white in color and potato flour, which looks light yellow, the color of the inside of a russet potato.
 In other countries, they sell what they label “potato flour” but it is actually what we use in the United States as “potato starch”.

-***I do not usually use tapioca flour because I usually I’m allergic to it, but it rises and browns more.
+***I do not usually use tapioca flour because I’m allergic to it, but it rises and browns more.
 However, tapioca is a bit chewier in texture compared to cornstarch.
 So, for cakes, cupcakes, pancakes, etc. I really enjoy the use of cornstarch best.
-If you wish to avoid GMO corn, you can find an organic brand of cornstarch on Vitacost.com.
+If you wish to avoid GMO corn, you can find an organic brand of cornstarch on Vitacost.com and Amazon.